 100kW Commercial Solar System Cost

-On average, the 100kW commercial solar system costs anywhere from $91,000 to $104,000, including government rebates and taxes.
+On average, the 100kW commercial solar system will cost around $74,256, including government rebates and taxes.
 The actual cost will depend on the installer you choose and your location in the country.

 Besides its energy generation potential, this system is widely popular because it’s the cut-off size for the Australian government rebates.